newrelic/open-install-library/README.md

 Test definitions files are located under the path [test/definitions](test/definitions).
 Those definitions are used with the [Deployer](https://github.com/newrelic/demo-deployer) to provision all the required resources, run the recipe installation, validate the installation is feeding data into newrelic, and finally teardown all the provisioned resources.

-More information about local testing can be found at [Local Testing](test/README.md).
+More information about the test framework testing can be found at [Test Framework](docs/test-framework/README.md).

 ## Support